Robert Munsch: Storytelling performances

-Writing style

 Munsch is known for his exuberant storytelling methods, with exaggerated expressions and acted voices.
-He makes up his stories in front of audiences and refines them through repeated tellings.
-Munsch's stories do not have a recurring single character; instead, the characters are based on the children to whom he first told the story, including his own children.
+He considers himself a storyteller who sometimes wrote things down.
+The stories he published were made up in front of audiences and refined them through repeated tellings.
+Across Munsch's stories, the characters are based on the children to whom he first told the story, including his own children.
 Munsch often performed at children's festivals and appears at elementary schools, sometimes unannounced.

 In 1991, some of his books were adapted into an animated TV series A Bunch of Munsch, made in Montreal and airing on pay TV channels.

+Personal life

+Munsch and his wife, Ann, have been married since the early 1970s.
+They were unable to have biological children, and two pregnancies ended in stillbirths.
+The couple has three children via adoption.
+They live in Guelph, Ontario.

+Munsch has obsessive–compulsive disorder and bipolar disorder.
+In August 2008, he suffered a stroke that temporarily affected his ability to speak.
+In 2009, he revealed that he was in recovery for alcoholism and a cocaine addiction that had started in 2005, and at the time of the announcement he was four months sober.

+On October 2, 2021, Munsch announced that he had been diagnosed with dementia and could no longer write.
+He received approval for medical assistance in dying in September 2025 after applying five years prior, following his diagnosis.
+His daughter clarified that the approval did not mean his death was imminent.
+In December 2025, Munsch revealed that he had about 50 unpublished stories, and hopes to release one per year following his death.

 Awards and honours

 In 1985, Munsch won a Juno Award for his portrayal of "Murmel, Murmel, Munsch: More Outrageous Stories".
 In 1992, he was also chosen "Author of the Year" by the Canadian Booksellers' Association.
 In 1999, Munsch was made a Member of the Order of Canada.
 On June 17, 2009, it was announced that Munsch would receive a star on Canada's Walk of Fame in Toronto.
 The induction ceremony was held on September 12, 2009, and in 2013, his star was revealed on King Street in Toronto.
 Two public schools in Ontario are named after Munsch: the Robert Munsch Public School in Whitby, Ontario, and the Robert Munsch Public School in Mount Albert, Ontario.
+Munsch was awarded an honorary doctorate by the University of Guelph in 2000.